TheInstituteOfCode/Tiff-test/_posts/2017-11-10-the-time-i-----realised-my-greatest-strength-is-my-depression.md

 tags:
 categories:
   - talks
-description: "When i told some people I was considering having some 'work' done, i was met with responses like 'but you are beautiful just as you are, why would you do that to yourself?'
-Read on to find out why I decided to get wrinkle relaxers and fillers in my face despite inevitable criticism,\_what\_each procedure involves and my views on it now."
+description: >-
+  The thing about having a mental health issue is that it is not a choice…what is a choice is how you manage it and how you choose to look at it.
+For a long time I was ashamed for having severe anxiety and depression and I thought it made me less capable and weak, but I have come to realise that it is actually my greatest strength.
+Read on to find out why!
-image_path: /images/famecover.jpg
+image_path: /images/depressioncover.jpg
 filter-class:
 ---